danbrakeley/dog/README.md

 ## TODO

+- lock start of active lines to log line
+  - adjust starting log line with a new field
+- mark a field as "global", showing it in a static position, and not after the log lines where it appears
+  - should this be on the server's side or a client ui?
-- display structured data
+- structured data filters
-  - toggle on/off?
   - add filter for specific fields that must exist
   - add way to filter on field values (exact, and ranges for numbers)
-- lock start of active lines to log line
-  - adjust starting log line with a new field
 - resizable column widths
 - Add options to periodically send memory/gc stats to the web viewer
   - maybe a generic system for adding named fields and displaying them on the sidebar?
 - Instead of mirroring frog's interface, maybe make it a module that requires frog to work?
 - add multiple filters that can be quickly switched between
+- add highlights in addition to filters, for adding custom background colors to rows containing specific terms
 - ~~cleanup http server and any open connections on Close()~~
 - ~~add visually distinct formatting for fatal log lines~~
 - ~~save captured logs to text ndjson file~~